Hydroelectricity

 Protests

-Many protests have occurred in order to stop construction of dams and these include manifestations against a future project in the Amazon Rainforest.
+Many protests have occurred in order to stop the construction of dams, and these include manifestations against a future project in the Amazon Rainforest.

-In Quebec, dams could flood areas the size of Switzerland and this causes much tension with native tribes in the area.
+In Quebec, dams could flood large areas, and this causes much tension with native tribes in the area.

-Unfortunately, many tribes will soon be affected in the Amazon Rainforest in a similar fashion.
+Unfortunately, many tribes will soon be affected in the Amazon Rainforest in a similar fashion as new dams are planned (Source).

 The reservoirs for hydroelectric dams can cause tremendous damage to the environment